Four Dinsmore Attorneys Named Top in Trademark Law

 Dinsmore & Shohl LLP and individual attorneys earn spot on prestigious trademark list

-Dinsmore IP partners James Dimitrijevs, Lisa Parker Gates, Karen Gaunt and Lynda Roesch have been recognized by World Trademark Review (WTR) in its 2019 edition of WTR 1000, a listing of the standout firms and attorneys in trademark law.
-Dinsmore & Shohl LLP was also one of seven firms to receive recognition in Ohio and the only firm in Ohio with more than three attorneys ranked.
+Dinsmore IP partners James Dimitrijevs, Karen Gaunt, Grant Monachino and Lynda Roesch have been recognized by World Trademark Review (WTR) in its 2020 edition of WTR 1000, a listing of the standout firms and attorneys in trademark law.
+Dinsmore & Shohl LLP was also one of five firms to receive recognition in Ohio and the only firm in Ohio with more than three attorneys ranked.

 With more than 30 years prosecuting trademark applications, Roesch focuses her practice on litigation involving intellectual property at the trial court and appellate levels.
 Roesch has also served as general counsel for the International Trademark Association.